GrantMcConachie/depasquale-lab.github.io/_members/howe-lab.md

   home-page: https://www.howe-lab.org/
 ---

-Led by PI Mark Howe, the Howe Lab studies the role of the basal ganglia in learning.
+Tthe Howe Lab studies the role of the basal ganglia in learning.